-2 Primary Types Of Non Profit Donations
+2 Primary Types of Nonprofit Donations

 Cash donations and in-kind donations (non-cash) are the two main forms of donations.
-Cash donations are self-explanatory; they’re donations your non profit receives that are in a form of cash, a check, or a credit card transaction.
+Cash donations are self-explanatory.
+They’re donations your nonprofit receives in the form of cash, a check, or a credit card transaction.
 In-kind donations are typically in the form of goods or services.

 If you’re trying to increase how often people donate, start by considering a couple things:

-1) The different ways people give.
+- The different ways people give

-A great non profit donation form should be:
+A great nonprofit donation form should:

-- Easily accessible
+- Be easily accessible

-- Mobile friendly
+- Be mobile friendly

-Non Profit Donations Are About Relationships
+Nonprofit Donations Are About Relationships

 - A way to track any relevant donation history